GuillaumeFalourd/ritchie-cli-action/README.md

 ⚠️  The [`actions/checkout`](https://github.com/actions/checkout) is mandatory to use this action on **WINDOWS RUNNER**, as it will be necessary to install and execute Ritchie binary.

-⚠️ The [`actions to setup environment`](https://github.com/marketplace?type=actions&query=setup+env+) may be necessary to use this action depending on the programming language that will be used to build the formula.
+⚠️ The [`actions to setup environment`](https://github.com/marketplace?type=actions&query=setup+env+) may be necessary to use this action depending on the `runner` or the `programming language` that will be used to run and build the formula.
 For example:

 - [setup-node](https://github.com/marketplace/actions/setup-node-js-environment) for formula coded using Node,
 - [setup-go](https://github.com/marketplace/actions/setup-go-environment) for formula code using Golang,